Robin

 ceramic work is in public, corporate and private collections

-throughout the world.
-He was born in England in 1939, and trained
+Robin was born in England in 1939, and trained

 there at Croydon College of Art (1956-1961).
-He has developed
+He developed

 studios in both England and Canada, where he immigrated in 1968.